cevi/automatic_walk-time_tables/Readme.md

 planning a hike with larger groups, such as in a J+S-camp.

 In a first step, my goal is to automate the generation of a walk-time table (using the Excel template from Jugend+Sport) .
-The walk-table is generated based on an existing route exported from SchweizMobil (resp. based on an arbitrary GPX-file).
-A python script then generates an Excel file and a map of the route for further manually planing by the J+S-ladder.
+The walk-table is generated based on an existing route exported from SchweizMobil or from the swisstopo app (resp. based on an arbitrary GPX-file).
+A python script then generates an Excel file and a map of the route for further manually planing by the
+J+S-ladder.

 **Important:** Manual planning remains a fundamental part of preparing for a hike.
 This project only aims to speed up